 is a great tool but you should still carry a compass and a map as a

-Summing up, use whatever tool you prefer but make sure you have and know how to use the backup.
+Summing up, use whatever tool you prefer but make sure you have a backup and know how to use it.
 If using a GPS, also learn how to use a map by referring to it regularly so you know where you are on it and can navigate when the GPS fails.

 While huge areas of Australia have very low rainfall and are either deserts or close to being desert, there are some very wet regions as well.
 These areas of high rainfall are close to the coast and many of these areas are also the popular walking regions.
 For most parts of Australia, very light 3 season tents do the job very well.
 Hoop designs with one or two poles are ideal and weight for a 2 person tent is about 1.9 to 2.5 kg.